Carrots Are Orange

 What Do Germs Look Like?

-So, I pulled out my laptop and searched “germ images microscope images” Not only did we find lots of close up images of germs, but we also found some great germ learning tools.
-I was able to introduce words like “bacteria”, “virus”, “protozoa” and “fungi” to him.
+So, I pulled out my laptop and searched “germ images microscope images” Not only did we find lots of close-up images of germs and some great germ learning tools.
+I was able to introduce words like “bacteria,” “virus,” “protozoa,” and “fungi” to him.
 We even began talking about the function of the immune system.
-KidsHealth.org has a nice little germ overview with audio.
+KidsHealth.org has an excellent little germ overview with audio.

 Science Activity to Teach Kids about Germs

-So we had the images but how can we demonstrate further in a hands-on way what germs really do to within a person’s body.
+So we had the images, but how can we demonstrate further in a hands-on way what germs do to within a person’s body?
 The good news is that there are several easy and concrete science experiments you can do with your preschooler to learn more about the impact of germs.

-You can use yeast, actually, grow mold, use lotion and glitter or cooked rice to demonstrate how germs spread and how tough it is to get them out of our bodies and my favorite: Sprinkle black pepper (“germs”) in a bowl of water.
+You can use yeast, grow mold, use lotion and glitter, or cook rice to demonstrate how germs spread and how tough it is to get them out of our bodies my favorite: Sprinkle black pepper (“germs”) in a bowl of water.
 The pepper will float.
-Then add a drop of dishwashing soap into the center of the bowl.
-Watch the soap “scare the germs away”.
+Then add a drop of dishwashing soap to the center of the bowl.
+Watch the soap “scare the germs away.”

 A great segue into the importance of handwashing.
-Creating a “hand washing accessible” environment that allows kids the freedom to wash their own hands is key to integrating this important habit into your home.
-There is a great hand washing guide on the Children’s Health Fund website.
+Creating a “hand washing accessible” environment that allows kids to wash their own hands is key to integrating this important habit into your home.
+There is an excellent hand-washing guide on the Children’s Health Fund website.
 Print it out and place it in your home or classroom as a reminder for the child.

-In the middle of examining germs on the internet, my son bolted to the bathroom screaming: “Mom, I gotta wash my hands with A LOT of soap.”
-I don’t want to completely freak him out but I think there is merit to helping him understand germs.
-There are good and bad germs.
+When examining germs on the internet, my son bolted to the bathroom screaming: “Mom, I gotta wash my hands with A LOT of soap.”
+I don’t want to freak him out completely, but I think there is merit in helping him understand germs.
+There are beneficial and harmful germs.

 Books to Teach Kids about Germs